d-guo/danielguo.dev_old/_posts/2019-12-29-hash_tables.md

 ---
 layout: post
 title: Theory Behind Hash Tables
-excerpt: We dive into how hash tables work from a abstract standpoint.
+excerpt: We dive into how hash tables work from an abstract standpoint.
 modified: 2019-12-29
 categories: [computer science]
 comments: true